Catalog: Appalachia Intermediate Unit 8 (WebReg)

 Program: Training & Consultation / Special Education

-Dates: 1/6/2026
+Dates: 6/23/2026

-42. Non-Violent Crisis Intervention: Refresher Training
+15. Non-Violent Crisis Intervention: Initial Training

 Program: Non-Violent Crisis Intervention (NCI)

-Due to guidelines established by the Crisis Prevention institute, Appalachia Intermediate Unit 8 is only able to train employees of school districts within the IU8 counties of Blair, Bedford, Cambria, and Somerset. - Participants must arrive on time, actively participate, stay for the entire session (no exceptions) & pass the written test. - Successfully demonstrate intervention skills - Certification may be withheld if the participant misses more than 10 minutes of instruction. (late, phone call, non-participation, etc...) - Dress casually / comfortably - Bring a pencil/pen - Wear comfortable, non-slip shoes (no sandals or open-toed shoes) - Trainings may be canceled due to low enrollment - Electronic devices / Computers are not needed for this training NOTE: In the event of inclement weather, registrants will be notified by email of any schedule changes.
+This initial training is for individuals who have never been certified in Nonviolent Crisis Intervention (NCI) or have allowed their certification to lapse beyond the expiration date shown on their most currently issued Blue Card(tm) (the card would have been provided at their last NCI Training).
+The training emphasizes early (verbal) intervention strategies for preventing and/or managing disruptive behavior.
+Disengagement and holding skills are also taught as a means to help manage safety.
+Transport techniques are included as well.
+After receiving this certification, the annual 3-hour Foundations of NCI Refresher Training is required to maintain certification. *Act 48 hours are provided only for NCI trainings that are held at IU8 Offices.
+Due to guidelines established by the Crisis Prevention institute, Appalachia Intermediate Unit 8 is only able to train school district employees within the IU8 counties of Blair, Bedford, Cambria, and Somerset. - Participants must arrive on time, actively participate, stay for the entire session (no exceptions) & pass the written test. - Successfully demonstrate intervention skills - Certification may be withheld if the participant misses more than 10 minutes of instruction. (late, phone call, non-participation, etc...) - Dress casually / comfortably - Bring a pencil/pen - Wear comfortable, non-slip shoes (no sandals or open-toed shoes) - For full-day trainings, lunch is on your own - Trainings may be canceled due to low enrollment - Electronic devices / Computers are not needed for in-person trainings NOTE: In the event of inclement weather, registrants will be notified by email.
+Prior to your arrival, please be sure to check your email for any updates/changes that may come from Don Arotin and/or Samantha Brown.

-43. Non-Violent Crisis Intervention: Initial Training
+17. Non-Violent Crisis Intervention: Refresher Training

 Program: Non-Violent Crisis Intervention (NCI)